Get,

 Based on my knowledge, I would like to advise you that certain yoga poses, such as Ananda Balasana (happy baby pose), which involve high flexion and rotational movements, may potentially cause impingement in the hip joint.
 It is important to be cautious and mindful when practising this pose.

-• The practice of ananda balasana may help stimulate the Muladhara chakra (root chakra) and swadhisthana chakra (sacral chakra), which promotes emotional well-being.
+• The practice of Ananda Balasana may help stimulate the Muladhara chakra (root chakra) and Swadhisthana chakra (sacral chakra), which promote emotional well-being.

 • This pose is a reflection of babies playing with their feet.
 This pose personifies the baby which dwells within each one of us, no matter our age.
 This pose symbolizes the energy, joy and playful nature of babies.